FRBNY-DSGE/DSGE.jl/docs/src/implementation_details.md

 way to implement `DSGEVAR`.
 Moreover, several functions, like the `impulse_responses` code, apply to generic VARs.
 Restricting these functions to `DSGEVAR` did not seem like the best idea.

-In the near term, there are no plans to further flesh out the VAR capabilities of DSGE.jl*, but in the longer term, we may add VAR routines to DSGE.jl* or implement them in a separate package.
+In the near term, there are no plans to further flesh out the VAR capabilities of DSGE.jl, but in the longer term, we may add VAR routines to DSGE.jl or implement them in a separate package.
 If we do create a separate package, then `DSGEVAR` will be refactored to be compatible with this new package.